Idaho to kill 2 wolf packs in National Wilderness Area

 Ironically, the area that the Idaho Department of Fish and Game have sent their hired trapper is named after one of the original sponsors of the Wilderness Act, Senator Frank Church.
 Undoubtedly, Senator Church would look unkindly upon the abandonment of responsibility by USFS Chief Thomas Tidwell in granting nearly unrestrained access to what is little more than a freelance wildlife exterminator.

-- Finance January 23, 2013Short title: Finance Our work is challenging Scottish finance to become more sustainable and democratic.
+- Divest January 23, 2013Short title: Divest Our work is challenging Scottish finance to become more sustainable and democratic.
 Find out more.
 Background image:

 - Dance For The Climate November 11, 2009In August 2009 over 10.000 people danced for the climate on the Ostend Beach in Belgium.
 By joining this global movement and adding your own dance video to this site, you make your own statement that we have to act now on climate change. read more